Operations

 Pull request

 Vercel creates a preview deployment for every PR.
 The preview is the closest reproduction of production we have for short-lived testing.
-Run the route smoke and the local parity smoke against the preview before merging.
+Run route smoke and affected canonical Playwright/API checks against the preview before merging.

 Staging